Hard trance: Popularity, commercialisation and commercial downfall

 by Cherrymoon Trax released in 1994, The Wave by The Belgica Wave Party released in 1993, Belgium Jump by Dream Your Dream released in 1993, Back To Reality by Phrenetic System released in 1994.

 United Kingdom

 The hard trance sound came to the UK via the underground techno community in clubs such as Heaven, Trade, Melt and FF and Fist or through clubs such as The Orbit in Morley and Club UK in London.
 It never reached the same commercial heights or as on the continental mainland due to British music scene already being widely diversified into styles such as jungle/drum & bass, hardcore and house.
 However it is frequently played in the free party scene and many clubs and festivals still play it to this day.

+Music magazine Mixmag has cited the Resonate album series as representative of the UK hard trance scene from 2002 to 2006.

 New Zealand

 New Zealand was late to the party and enjoyed Hard Trance into the mid-2000s.
 The majority of clubs were centred in the K road region of Auckland and included Kiss, Bed, Stair Case and Jones Bar.
 Auckland's scene was well supplied and transitioned to drum and bass, breaks and eventually dubstep in the late 2000s.